atakanoc/issue_template_test/.github/ISSUE_TEMPLATE/sub-task.md

 ---
-name: Sub Task
+name: Sub-task
-about: To claim a sub task from a ToDo list issue.
+about: Claim a sub-task from a ToDo list issue
-title: "[Sub Task]: <TASK_NAME>"
+title: "[Sub-task]: <TASK_NAME>"
 labels: Sub Task
 assignees: ''